-Long-lasting flowers that appear on their tall stems, the Camassia sure are an attractive addition to any garden and will demand your attention with their tall blooms.
-Adding structure into borders the Cusickii is perfect for planting in bulk to add interest or plant the Camassia Lechtlini Alba into existing cottage garden borders to add soft creamy flowers in late spring.
+Long-lasting flowers that appear on their tall stems, the Camassia are an attractive addition to any garden and will demand your attention with their tall blooms.
+Adding structure to borders, the Cusickii is perfect for planting in bulk to add interest, or plant the Camassia Lechtlini Alba into existing cottage garden borders to add soft creamy flowers in late spring.

 Creating a striking display when planted in groups, the Camassia Cusickii have multiple flowers on a single tall stem, appearing with splashes of colour the flowers open wide revealing an orange centre framed by their pinky/ light blue petals.